jung-kurt/caddy-pubsub/README.md

 server.

 * On each open page, click the "Configure" button and make appropriate changes.
-The various fields like "Auth name", "Auth password", and "URL" are pre-filled to match the values in the sample Caddyfile shown above.
-You may enter a name in the "Publisher name" field.
-If you leave it blank, it will receive a random name like "user_42" the first time you publish an event.
+All fields, such as "Auth password" and "URL", except "Publisher name" are pre-filled to match the values in the sample Caddyfile shown above.
+You may enter a name in the "Publisher name" field or leave it empty.
+A blank value will be replaced with a random name like "user_42" the first time you publish an event.

 * On each open page, click the "Run" button and then the "Start" button.
 Simulate the publication of events by clicking the "A", "B", and "C" buttons from various devices or tab pages.
-These events will sent to the web server and dispatched to all subscribing pages.
+These events will be sent to the web server and dispatched to all subscribing pages.
 These events will be displayed beneath the buttons in a list.

 ## Using pubsub in your own web applications